Interaction Graphs: Exponentials: Introduction

-We then prove a soundness result for a variant (in \autoref{ellbehav}) of Elementary Linear Logic (ELL).
-This result, though interesting, is not ideal since we restrict to proofs that are in some sense "intuitionnistic".
-Indeed, for technical reasons explained later on, the introduction of exponentials cannot be performed without being associated to a tensor product.
-Since the interpretation of elementary time functions in ELL relies heavily on those proofs that are not intuitionnistic in this sense\footnote{This fact was pointed out to the author by Damiano Mazza.}.
+We then prove a soundness result for a variant (in \autoref{ellbehav}) of Elementary Linear Logic (\ELL) in which one can only write proofs that are somehow ``intuitionnistic''.
+Indeed, for technical reasons explained later on, the introduction of exponentials (though so-called \emph{perennial conducts}) cannot be performed without being associated to a tensor product.
+Since the interpretation of elementary time functions in \ELL relies heavily on those proofs that are not intuitionnistic in this sense\footnote{This fact was pointed out to the author by Damiano Mazza.}, this result, though interesting, is not ideal.

-Consequently, we introduce (in \autoref{polarise}) a notion of polarities which generalize the notion of \emph{perennial/co-perennial} formulas defined before.
-The discussion on polarities leads to a refinement of the sequent calculus considered in the previous section which does not suffer from the drawbacks explained above.
-We then prove a soundness result for this calculus.
+Consequently, we introduce (in \autoref{polarise}) a notion of polarities which generalise the notion of \emph{perennial/co-perennial} formulas defined before.
+The discussion on polarities, which again applies to any interaction graphs models, leads to a refinement of the sequent calculus considered in the previous section which does not suffer from the drawbacks explained above.
+We then prove a soundness result for the specific model considered in \autoref{sec_Exp} with respect to this calculus.